 virt-install -n web_devel -r 8192 \ --disk path=/home/doug/vm/web_devel.img,bus=virtio,size=50 \ -c focal-desktop-amd64.iso \ --network network=default,model=virtio \ --graphics vnc,listen=0.0.0.0 --noautoconsole -v --vcpus=4

-There are much more arguments that can be found in the man page, explaining those of the example above one by one:
+There are many more arguments that can be found in the man page.
+Explaining those of the example above one by one:

 The name of the new virtual machine will be